xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 ## Instaling and Configuring Color Swatches

-To install the module follow the guides from {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To install the module, follow the guidelines from the section {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.

-When installed proceed to the module settings page to configure it:
+After the module has been installed, proceed to the module settings page to configure it:

 ![installed.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/installed.png)